marcusoftnet/marcusoftnet.github.io/_posts/2016-04-08-frequent-releases-and-no-urge-to-finish.md

 ---
 layout: post
-title: "Frequent releases and no urge to finish"
+title: Frequent releases and no urge to finish
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-04-08 07:07:25
 tags: